Firmness: Firm (7.5/10)

 The best mattresses for side sleepers offer a nice combination of support and pressure relief, and the Helix Plus mattress is no different.
 The comfort layers provide just enough softness for the hips and shoulders while preventing contact with the support core of the mattress.
 Our only caution would be to lightweight side sleepers and those who love the feeling of sleeping “in” their mattress.
 Those folks may not enjoy the Helix mattress’ firm feel, so it’s best for them to steer clear of this firmer bed.
 Heavyweight and average-weight side sleepers should find enough softness in this mattress to help them sleep soundly without too much pressure.

 The Helix Plus has cooling components in its cover, comfort foam layers and coil layers, making it especially appealing for larger sleepers who tend to sleep hot.
 The cover is made from a specially designed material that wicks away excess heat and moisture, and the top layer of comfort foam is made from a latex foam, which is more breathable than traditional memory foam.
 Finally, the coils increase airflow, preventing your body heat from building up in the mattress.
-Overall, this mattress is intentionally designed to make life better for super-hot sleepers, and we think it achieves that goal.
+Overall, the Helix Plus is designed to be a mattress for hot sleepers.

 The Helix Plus was designed to support up to 300 lbs. on each side, and it also scores pretty well on motion isolation.
 The best mattresses for couples are ones that prevent motion from transferring from one side of the bed to the other.
 That way, if one person tosses and turns, they won’t wake their partner.
 When our team of testers at Mattress Nerd tested the Helix Plus, we found that there was some motion transfer from one side to the other.
 Still, some motion transfer is to be expected for a bed with innerspring coils.
 Unless you’re super sensitive to movement, you shouldn’t be too bothered by motion transfer on this bed.